-Merging active users together is not supported.
-If active users are merged together new activity from active users will lead to these users reappearing in the user's table.
+If active users are merged together new activity from active source users will lead to any activity to be logged as the destination user.
 To consolidate one or more active reporting users as a single user in reports admins can take advantage of user aliases.
 However, user aliasing will not free up licenses.

 When selecting users to merge together the "destination user" is the user that has the most recent activity log entry, the other selected user(s) are "source users".